esamattis/yalr/README.md

 ### liveCSS

+Live update CSS without page refreshes.

 ### port

-Port listen to
+Port listen to.

 ### path

-Path or array or path to watch
+Path or array or paths to watch.

 ### debounce

-Debouncing
+Debonce time in milliseconds before actually sending the reload.

 ### sleepAfter

-Sleeping after reload
+Sleep milliseconds after a reload.

 ### match

-Which files to reload. glob or regexp
+Which files to reload.
+Glob or regexp.

 ### ignore